 Vexatious Complaints can result in significant resource issues for Centre staff when handling complaints of this nature and we also have a duty to ensure the safety and welfare of our staff.
 This Policy sets out the Centre’s approach to the relatively few complainants whose actions or behaviour it considers to be unacceptable or unreasonable.

 The meaning of Vexatious Complaint

-It is considered that unreasonably persistent or vexatious complainants as those complainants who, because of the frequency or nature of their contacts with the College, hinder our investigation of their or other people’s complaints.
+It is considered that unreasonably persistent or vexatious complainant as those complainants who, because of the frequency or nature of their contracts with the College, hinder our investigation of their or other people’s complaints.
 Vexatious complainants may be characterised as trying to make life difficult for the Centre rather than genuinely seeking to resolve a grievance.

 Examples of unreasonably persistent and/or vexatious complainants can be seen below:

 - refusing to co-operate with the investigation process while insisting their complaint still to be resolved

 - insisting on the complaint being dealt with in a way that is not compatible with the normal procedures as set out by Souters or with good practice

 - making groundless complaints about the staff who are dealing with the complaints and seeking for them to be dismissed or replaced

 - making persistent and unreasonable demands or expectations of staff and/or the complaints process even though this has been pointed out to the complainant